vuestorefront/storefront-ui/apps/docs/components/components/ratingbutton.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: RatingButton is icon-based group component, used for input a numeric value.
 ---
 # RatingButton

-RatingButton is icon-based group component, used for input a numeric value.
+{{ $frontmatter.description }}

 <Generate />